shoutout-labs/CodingAssignment/readme.md

    We encourage you to deploy the solution in a cloud location.
 It will be a task of the project.
 You may find free hosting facilities.
 Ex: Google is providing free $300 credits for all new users.
 You can have a look at https://cloud.google.com/free.
 If you have questions regarding the deployments, we are happy to help.
-Please reach us by email careers@shoutout.ai
+Please reach us by email support@shoutout.ai

    The alternative is sending us documentation with steps of deploying the entire solution in a local machine.
 (We don't recommend this method.)

 6. I have questions/ doubts about the task.
 What shall I do?

    You can always write to us.
-Please email your concerns during the task time window to careers@shoutout.ai
+Please email your concerns during the task time window to support@shoutout.ai

 7. I couldn't finish the task before the deadline.
 What shall I do?